openssl/openssl/doc/designs/thread-api.md

 /*
  * Is the default model supported?
 If THREAD_POOL is supported but DEFAULT_SPAWN
- * is not supported, the custom thread spawner or manual thread method must be
+ * is not supported, another model must be used.
+Note that there is currently
+ * only one supported model (the default model), but there may be more in the
- * used.
+ * future.
  */
 #define OSSL_THREAD_SUPPORT_FLAG_DEFAULT_SPAWN  (1U<<1)

 /* Returns zero or more of OSSL_THREAD_SUPPORT_FLAG_*. */
 uint32_t OSSL_get_thread_support_flags(void);
 ```

-Since deciding on a reasonable number of threads is hardware-specific, a
-convenience function will also be provided to give a good ballpark figure:

 Build Options
 -------------